Faezehabibi/pc_tutorial/DoG.md

-# Difference of Gaussian Filter
+# Difference of Gaussian Filter (DoG)

 The difference of Gaussian filter is made of 2 components: A positive Gaussian filter and a negative Gaussian filter.
 The positive Gaussian filter enhances the singnal that matches to its mean value, while the negative Gaussian filter suppress the singnal that matches to its mean value.
 In both filters, the effect decays exponentialy when the signal deviates from the mean of the Gaussian.

+The Dog filter is the summation of these two filters in the spatial domain.

 <h2> 💡 Intuition </h2>
 * Horizontal Cells: The negative Gaussian filter, on the other hand, supress particular frequencies.
 * Bipolar Cells: On or Off
 * Center-Surround: Opposite effect of surround and center (On-Center Off-Surround and Off-Center On-Surround).